kekko0002/Jobify/README.md

 ## General information

+### Features

+Jobify is a job search application built with Angular.
+It has a simple dashboard that shows lots of announce of Engineering category.
+You can easily expand the announce clicking on it to have all the information about the announce and the company.
+You can also search for a job by location with input form in the header and go deep in your research with the paginator on the header.

+### Known issues

+Due to a problem with the API response you are not able to search for location properly.
+That's because even if the API call is correctly with the correct query parameters for location the server returns the announce with "flexible/remote" location regardless of location you inserted and i hope this'll be fixed.

 ### Add your api Key before start

 To run the app properly via `ng serve` you have to add your API key in `src\app\job.service.ts`.